Wait on Resource Status for Applied Configuration

 status field as part of Istio

 installation using the following command.
-If you enable it after installation,

 $ istioctl install --set values.pilot.env.PILOT_ENABLE_STATUS=true --set values.global.istiod.enableAnalysis=true